Future of Healthcare

 - Establish working relationship(s) with your healthcare provider(s).
 Learn the names of everyone on the staff, understand what jobs they do, how they interface with your doctor and how they can help you.

 - Keep track of your medical history and your family’s, including maintaining up-to-date personal health care records for everyone.
 You’ll need these in medical emergencies, if you change doctors or see a specialist for the first time.
-Fortunately there are a variety of web-based tools that enable you to do so.
+Fortunately there are a variety of resources available on the internet.
+I like to use WebMD and the Mayo clinic for great general information.

 - Learn where you can obtain answers to questions about your overall health needs and / or specific conditions and diseases.